logangoins/logangoins.github.io/_posts/2024-1-4-HeadHunter.md

 The operator of the HeadHunter C2 server also can background an agent session and interact with any session connected to the server infrastructure at the discretion of the operator.

+### Conclusion
+While I’m extremely happy with the state of the HeadHunter project, it lacks agent features and commands.
+Hopefully soon I’ll be able to integrate a multitude of Hunter agent commands and functionality, and possibly a stager for a more lightweight payload delivery process.